Mechanistic Knobs in LLMs: Retrieving and Steering High-Order Semantic Features via Sparse Autoencoders: Experiments

 To further verify that the features retrieved by our pipeline possess input-output correlation, interpretability and intervention effectiveness, we designed a multi-dimensional experimental framework based on the characteristics of high-order oppositional semantics, particularly personality traits.

 \paragraph{Dataset Construction.} For the feature retrieval dataset, we utilized the Q-Sort situational dataset \cite{Neuman2023}, which is extended from the Riverside Situational Q-Sort (RSQ) \cite{doi:10.1177/0963721416635552} psychological assessment tool.
 Specifically, for each trait-facet defined in the NEO-PI-R \cite{neopir} within the Big Five personality traits, we selected the most representative situational categories and used Qwen3-235B-Thinking \cite{yang2025qwen3technicalreport} to generate positive and negative sample pairs.
 These pairs maintain strict consistency in background semantics and syntactic structure, differing only in the behavioral responses (high-score vs. low-score) corresponding to the target trait.
 For the feature validation dataset, we constructed an open-ended question-and-answer set based on the aforementioned situational categories, aimed at inducing the model to produce behavioral descriptions with personality inclinations, thereby evaluating the causal impact of feature intervention on the model's performance in unstructured environments.
-For more information on dataset examples, see Appx. \ref{appendix:detailondatasetconstruction}.
+For robustness of constructed datasets and retrieval process, see Appx. \ref{appendix:validationofdatasetandfeatureretrievalrobustness}.
+For more information on dataset construction, see Appx. \ref{appendix:detailondatasetconstruction}.
 For dataset examples, see Appx. \ref{appendix:datasetexamples}.

 \paragraph{Model and SAE Configuration.} We selected DeepSeek-R1-Distill-Llama-8B \cite{deepseekai2025deepseekr1incentivizingreasoningcapability} as the experimental model.
 This choice offers dual advantages: 1) The Llama-Scope-R1-Distill SAE \cite{he2024llamascopeextractingmillions} trained for this model covers all residual stream locations, allowing us to identify and localize personality representations globally; 2) The instruction-tuned baseline model possesses rich semantic expression capabilities, facilitating a fine-grained evaluation of the steering's impact on high-order behaviors.